isomerpages/ogp-sync/_for-employers/For Employers or Organisations.md

 permalink: /sync-for-organisations/employers
 description: ""
 ---
-At this phase, admins will receive reports in your email daily between 8-9AM.
+At this phase, employees will receive reports in your email daily between 8-9AM.

 The email will contain 3 csv files :
 * vaccination_status.csv